 If the destination you are relocating to is a considerable distance, where possible, it can be useful to choose a non-stop flight.
 In doing so, you can significantly reduce the potential for stress.

-Of course, if you have yet to choose your destination and you have a choice in the matter, you may wish to consider relocating to a country which doesn’t require a long-haul flight.
+Of course, if you have yet to choose your destination and you have a choice in the matter, you may wish to consider relocating to a country that doesn’t require a long-haul flight.